 I know, this plunge is deep but the straps are wider which makes it more postpartum friendly.
 The bikini-looking back is the style I’ve relied on since my first baby and I still love it.
 I get my pooch covered without a full body coverage swimsuit.

 South Beach Plunge tie back (size 4) I tried the 6 but it felt too loose in the top.
 I immediately took this one to the beach and loved it until I nurse my baby on one side and then I looked so lopsided.
 Still like it though.
-Maybe one with more cleavage coverage like this gorgeous one!
+That suit has since sold out so you can try this similar style!
+Or maybe one with more cleavage coverage like this gorgeous one!

 La blanca Halter one piece (2018 version) – The back is gorgeous and how about the top?
 Easy to nurse in while still allowing a high neck look.

 8. Try something that you think it won’t work…it might not, but what if it does?

 When I mentioned I saw a great bathing suit great for my pre kids body but that I got so horribly discouraged when I tried it on I was talking about this one.

 Mink Pink Shady fronds bikini bottom (size s) – I had some hopes for this one.
 Loved the print and wanted to see if the high-waisted/cutout feature would help me.
 I almost cried….and it was one of the first ones I tried so from this one on I was just noticing all the wrong things about my body and all the swimsuits.
 I know I’m like laughing in most pics but that was my “what the heck am I doing?” laugh.

 But this one did!